adithya-jayasundar/AIRL-assignment/README.md

-# 🧪 Vision Transformer Experiments on CIFAR-10
+#  Q1 ViT

-This repository documents a series of systematic experiments conducted on CIFAR-10 to understand the training dynamics and performance behavior of Vision Transformers (ViTs) and their hybrid variants.
+Documents a series of systematic experiments conducted on CIFAR-10 to understand the training dynamics and performance behavior of Vision Transformers (ViTs) and their hybrid variants.
 The objective was not to reach state-of-the-art accuracy, but to explore **how different architectural and training modifications influence model performance** under limited compute.

 ---